Verification of Identity

 For a transfer of mortgage, the Subscriber must take reasonable steps to verify the identity of the mortgagor by ensuring that the transferee mortgagee has complied with the requirements under the Land Titles Legislation and any Prescribed Requirements of the Jurisdiction in which the land the subject of the Conveyancing Transaction is situated.
 This requirement in the Tasmanian Participation Rules only applies to Registry Instruments and other Documents lodged electronically, not to other arrangements such as equitable assignments.

-A Subscriber must verify the identity of any mortgagor, former mortgagor before providing them a paper certificate of title, unless the Subscriber is reasonably satisfied that the mortgagee it represents has taken reasonable steps to verify the identity of each mortgagor, former mortgagor.
+A Subscriber must verify the identity of any existing mortgagor, former mortgagor or their agent before providing them a certificate of title, unless the Subscriber is reasonably satisfied that the mortgagee it represents has taken reasonable steps to verify the identity of each mortgagor, former mortgagor or their agent.

 Signers